clarkfitzg/phd_research/arrow/notes.md

 code on that data.
 Spark does the preprocessing and splitting while R operates under its normal in memory model on the pieces.

-The analyzed R code allows pushing computations into an underlying data retrieval engine.
+The analyzed R code allows pushing computations into an underlying library.
 For example:

 ```
 d = load("huge_data.parquet")